idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 You may wonder, by the way, why we have unary natural numbers when our computers have perfectly good integer arithmetic built in.
-The reason is primarily that unary numbers have a very convenient structure which is easy to reason about, and easy to relate to other data structures as we will see later.
+The reason is primarily that unary numbers have a very convenient structure that is easy to reason about, and easy to relate to other data structures, as we will see later.
 Nevertheless, we do not want this convenience to be at the expense of efficiency.
 Fortunately, Idris knows about the relationship between ``Nat`` (and similarly structured types) and